carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

-We’ll bring our attention to the call to super(), which is the starting point for FlashPunk.
-This super() call to Engine’s constructor sets some important parameters for our game, which are:
+We'll bring our attention to the call to super(), which is the starting point for FlashPunk.
+This super() call to Engine's constructor sets some important parameters for our game, which are:

  - **Width** of the screen (pixels)
  - **Height** of the screen (pixels)
  - **Framerate** of the game (frames per second)
  - **Fixed-framerate** (defaults to false)

 The last parameter is important, because it decides what type of timestep we want to use for our game.
 But for now leave it as false, different timesteps will be discussed in more detail in later tutorials.
-Now, let’s test if FlashPunk is starting up properly with a trace.
-To do this, we’re going to override Engine’s [init()][3] function, like so:
+Now, let's test if FlashPunk is starting up properly with a trace.
+To do this, we're going to override Engine's [init()][3] function, like so:

 {% highlight actionscript %}
 package